Measures to be undertaken for eyecare during the current era of digital and online!

 14. Some rest should be taken intermittently while working and the legs should be stretched by getting up from the seat.
 One should exercise regularly and include yogasanas and pranayama in the exercises.

 All the above points should be adopted while learning or teaching online.
-This will impart protection to our eyes.
-In case of any problem an eye specialist should be consulted.
-By taking treatment at the right time, one should ensure good health of their eyes, body and mind.
+This will help improve eye health.
+In case of any problems, consult an eye specialist.
+Treatment at the right time, will ensure good health of their eyes, body and mind.

 17. Eyes should be given complete rest by shutting down laptop or mobile phone for 2-3 days in a month.